sidi-maadh/MySolutions/README.md

 ## Contributions
-###
+Contributions are welcome!
+Feel free to open an issue or submit a pull request if you have a way to improve this project.
+Make sure your request is meaningful and you have tested the app locally before submitting a pull request.

 <br/>

 ## Useful Resources
-### This template brings together a diverse set of resources to improve your skills and knowledge in several areas.
+This template brings together a diverse set of resources to improve your skills and knowledge in several areas.

 ### <img src="https://img.icons8.com/?size=100&id=rM03addOSa95&format=png&color=000000" width=45px>  Algorithms and data structures
 - [Big-O Cheat Sheet](https://www.bigoheatsheet.com/)